...sharing food...

 I'll start with the cauliflower - take the full head, brush it with olive oil and a little bit of tumeric and curry powders, add a little bit of water to the pan, and bake it.
 It took about 45 minutes until the cauliflower was soft enough so that when I dished it out, the serving spoon sort of just went right through.
 Then I took the short-grain brown rice that I've been using, and spooned it around the cauliflower.

-For the okra-tomato curry, I used my array of spices (pictured here) to make my own sort of garam masala, which I cooked in oil before adding anything else.
-After cooking the spices for a few minutes, I added the chopped garlic, onion, and okra, and cooked them until the onions were translucent.
+them until the onions were translucent.
 Then I added the diced tomatoes, and let it cook on low for about 20 minutes or so.
 During this time I also added a tiny bit of cinnamon, and some more powdered garlic, just because I can't get enough of the stuff.
-Then I simply ladled the curry over the the cauliflower and rice, and it was ready to serve.
+Then I simply ladled the curry over the the cauliflower and rice, and it was r

 plus i love indian!